amy324/Golang-Monte-Carlo-Simulator/README.md

 * The Monte Carlo simulation utilises Golang's concurrency features to efficiently generate and process a large number of random points concurrently.
 * Goroutines are employed to handle the parallel generation of random points, improving the overall performance of the simulation.
 * Utilises Golang's random number generation and math libraries for a robust Monte Carlo simulation.
-* Leverages Golang's plotting library (gonum/plot) for data visualization.
+* Leverages Golang's plotting library (gonum/plot) for data visualisation.

 ### 2\.
 Modular Structure